 e.
 Guaranteed high returns on investments

-Also, coming to investments part, we ignore the
+Also, coming to the part of the investment, we ignore the

 ‘buyers beware rule’ and tend to be innocent.
 So how can you defend yourself?
 You need not try to learn all the ways in which criminals defraud people.